JorgeOnate/Frontend-React/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App - FRONTEND

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In addition the following commands and scripts have to be executed in their following order in order to be able to run the proyect.

+## Author

+Jorge Luis Oñate Hernández

 ## Available Scripts

-In the project directory, you can run:
+*THIS PROJECT USED CREATE-REACT-APP IN ORDER TO IMPLEMENT ALL ITS COMPONENTS* In the project directory, you can run:

 ### `npm start`